zeromq/czmq/README.md

     CZMQ_EXPORT zsock_t *
         zsock_new_stream (const char *endpoint);

     //  Create a SERVER socket.
 Default action is bind.
     //  The caller is responsible for destroying the return value when finished with it.
-    //  The caller is responsible for destroying the return value when finished with it.
     CZMQ_EXPORT zsock_t *
         zsock_new_server (const char *endpoint);

     //  Create a CLIENT socket.
 Default action is connect.
-    //  The caller is responsible for destroying the return value when finished with it.
     //  The caller is responsible for destroying the return value when finished with it.
     CZMQ_EXPORT zsock_t *
         zsock_new_client (const char *endpoint);